Table of contents

 You can either assign the policy to the agents during the deployment script configuration, or by using an event-based task after the deployment script has been run.

-If all the agents will use the same policy, you can assign the policy in the deployment script as part of the next step.
+If all the agents need to use the same policy, you can assign the policy in the deployment script as part of the next step.
 If groups of agents need to use different policies, create an event-based task to assign the policies before proceeding with the next step.

 Use a deployment script to activate the agents

-See the Generate a deployment section of Generate a deployment script to learn how to use a deployment script to activate the agents.
-If you are assigning a policy during deployment script configuration, you'll select it from the Security Policy list.
+See Generate a deployment to learn how to use a deployment script to activate the agents.
+If you are assigning a policy during deployment script configuration, you have to select it from the Security Policy list.